The future for transport according to the International Transport Forum

 Image credit: ITF

-The mission of ITF is to help shape the transport policy agenda on a global level, ensuring it contributes to economic growth, environmental protection, social inclusion and the preservation of human life and well-being, so how does that shape up for this year's report?
+The mission of ITF is to help shape the transportation policy agenda on a global level, ensuring it contributes to economic growth, environmental protection, social inclusion and the preservation of human life and well-being, so how does that shape this year's report?

 Car use